 The timber will need to be maintained by consistently being oiled to provide an ongoing protective coat to the wood.
 The artificial elements of the composite decking mean that this level of maintenance is not necessary, so although overall your decking is not likely to last as long you do not need to commit to looking after it in the same way as timber decking boards.

 In terms of the appearance of your decking, there is much more flexibility with composite decking.
 There is a very vast range of colors to choose from if there is something specific you have in mind, so there is certainly an increased degree of flexibility in the way your decking can look with composite boards.

 Timber can be slightly limited with the choice of natural colors, there are various timber varnishes on the market so coloring your timber decking is a possibility.
 However, making this decision does come with the aforementioned issue of ongoing maintenance and oiling.

 Composite Decking vs Timber Decking – Which is more expensive?

 The price range of both composite and timber decking can vary hugely depending on what it is you require for your project, however, overall composite is considered a more expensive alternative to timber.

 Although some types of hardwood decking are just as expensive as composite, there are much more affordable options when considering timber decking.
 Many people are happy to pay a higher price for composite decking knowing that it is easier to maintain and clean, and those factors are worth the extra cost initially.

-For more of an idea of prices check out Hanworth Timber who sells timber & composite decking in Norwich.
+For more of an idea of prices check out Hanworth Timber who sells timber & composite decking.